-Although antidepressants are generally not considered truly addictive like many other drugs, many people have difficulty letting them go.
-In spite of the fact that antidepressants are not chemically addictive, the feelings they provide can easily become just as addictive as any other feel-good substance, and many people on the road to recovery report moderate to severe withdrawal symptoms.
-If you or a loved one has become addicted to SSRIs, call us at 1-888-249-7292 for information on SSRI addiction and recovery centers.
+Although antidepressants are generally not considered addictive, people have difficulty letting them go.3 The feelings they provide can easily become just as addictive as any other feel-good substance, and many people on the road to recovery report experiencing uncomfortable withdrawal symptoms when they stop taking them.
+If you or a loved one has become addicted to SSRIs, call us at 1-888-319-2606 for information on SSRI addiction and recovery centers.

 Risks Associated With Antidepressants

-SSRIs affect the levels of serotonin, a chemical found in the brain that plays a role in mood regulation, pain, sleep, digestion, mental clarity and other functions.
-Because SSRIs directly affect chemicals found in the brain, they may cause a wide range of minor and moderate side effects.
-These side effects include, but are not limited to, the following:
+SSRIs affect the brain's levels of serotonin, a chemical that plays a role in mood regulation, pain, sleep, digestion, mental clarity and other functions.
+Withdrawal side effects include, but are not limited to, the following:4

 Choosing a Recovery Center

 When someone overdoses on antidepressants, the hospital may refer the person to an antidepressants overdose recovery center.
-Usually, the patient has two options concerning treatment: outpatient or inpatient.
-Outpatient centers do not require their patients to stay at the facilities.
-On the other hand, inpatient centers require patients to live in the center throughout the duration of treatment.
-Because most drug overdoses happen when a patient attempts to relieve withdrawal symptoms at home and, since antidepressants are so readily available, inpatient centers are always recommended for patients who have recently suffered an antidepressant overdose.
+Usually, the person has two options concerning treatment: outpatient or inpatient.
+Outpatient centers do not require you to stay at the facilities.
+On the other hand, inpatient centers require individuals to live in the center throughout the duration of treatment.
+Because most drug overdoses happen when a person attempts to relieve withdrawal symptoms at home and, since antidepressants are so readily available, inpatient centers are always recommended for those who have recently suffered an antidepressant overdose.
 When choosing a recovery center, you may want to find one that offers adjunct therapy such as cognitive behavioral therapy (CBT).